ccdcoe/CDMCS/README.md

 # Current Classes

  * [Suricata :: Jan 25 - Feb 04 2021](/Suricata/) **Online**
- * [Moloch :: May 31 - Jun 4 2021](/Moloch/) **Tentative** - On-site only, so depends on the COVID-19 situation.
+ * ~~[Arkime :: May 31 - Jun 4 2021](/Arkime/)~~ **Was canceled** - On-site only, so depends on the COVID-19 situation.

 # Older Classes

- * Prior iterations are preserved under respectively numbered branches.
+ * Prior iterations are preserved under respectively numbered annual branches.
 Please refer to them if you are interested in prior content.

 ## Teachers